port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/circleci-workflow/examples.md

 The following example gets the `new-ms-build` entity from the previous example, this can be useful if your CI process creates a build artifact and then references some of it's data (for example, the image tag when deploying the latest version of your service).

-Add the following jobs to your Python code:
+Add the following snippet to your Python code:

 ```python showLineNumbers
 entity_id = "new-ms-build"